My First Album Buys

 But then, oddly, I stopped, even though Breakfast in America was the fourth in a run of classic albums they released in the 70s.
 Perhaps it is because Supertramp were at the very limit of what I – an almost-teenage rock fan – thought of as ‘acceptable’ music to be listening to.

-I obviously didn’t mind what might be called art-rock, even when the emphasis was more on the art than the rock.
+I was obviously drawn to what might be called art-rock, even when the emphasis was more on the art than the rock.
 A rereleased Virginia Plain by Roxy Music was one of my first single buys, but I didn’t care for their later smooth sound (Avalon etc).
 I also liked the quirkiness of 10cc, though they were also just a bit too poppy and chart-friendly for comfort.

 And there was David Bowie, of course.
 Sound and Vision and Heroes, hits from 1977, were great (though nothing matched the sublime Life on Mars).
 I bought the album Diamond Dogs, a classic but also his first proper post-Ziggy release and not the easiest of listens for a twelve-year-old.
 Other than the glam-sounding Rebel Rebel, it is decidedly dark and dystopian – a foretaste of what was to come during his Berlin period.
 Hunky Dory, my second Bowie buy, was much more accessible; Changes is one of the all-time great side one track ones.